 What to expect during the year

-The family will send the IRS the taxes they’re withholding from you to the IRS and the state throughout the year — along with some additional taxes they’re responsible for paying.
+The family will send the taxes they’re withholding from you to the IRS and the state throughout the year — along with some additional taxes they’re responsible for paying.
 By doing this, your employers are not only following tax guidelines on their end, but they’re also making sure you don’t end up with a large tax bill when you file your tax return.

 What to expect at the end of the year

 When the calendar year ends, the family will gather all your payroll information and prepare a W-2 for you.
 The W-2 itemizes your gross wages for the tax year, along with all your federal and state tax withholdings.
 You should receive your W-2 by the end of January, giving you plenty of time to prepare your income tax return before the April 15 deadline.